 1. From being a dual student to becoming a full-time Janoschka employee – what has changed for you?

 I started at Janoschka as HR Business Partner in October 2022, right after my final exams.
 My focus in the HR department is on recruitment.
-What surprised me the most, was to suddenly find myself on the ‘other side’, as it were.
-Instead of agonising over my own cover letter, I was sifting through a pile of applications
+What surprised me the most, was to suddenly find myself on the ‘other side’.
+Instead of thinking over my own cover letter, I was sifting through a pile of applications

-to see who would be good fit for Janoschka.
-The next exciting task in the process was the interview stage, where I got to meet the people behind the applications.
+to see who would fit well for Janoschka.
+The next exciting task in the process was the interview stage, where I met the people behind the applications.
 I am starting to like the name for what we do – Human Resources – better and better.
 Even in an industrial organisation like Janoschka, everything is about people and relationships.

 2. What do you feel are the benefits of dual studies?

-Definitely the practical parts, having worked at Kippenheim for a period of three months.
+Definitely the practical parts, having worked in Kippenheim every three months.
 This gave me the opportunity to meet many of my colleagues in person, but also get to know the different departments and the scope of activities.
 It’s amazing, how complex the packaging industry is!

-There is so much detail to consider, and it requires a lot of the knowledge and expertise, which staff bring to their various sectors.
+There is so much detail to consider, and it requires a lot of the knowledge and expertise, which our employees bring to their departments.
 This experience, as well as my growing understanding of what is needed in each department, gives me a clear advantage in my current position as HR Business Partner.
 I don’t think I’ll ever stop learning at Janoschka – that’s what I like about it.

 3. What made you stay at Janoschka?